Venezuela shortages | Pictures | Reuters

 People dine at McDonald's in Caracas January 6, 2015.
 Venezuelan fast-food lovers are mourning the disappearance of McDonald's golden staple: the french fry.
 A recent shortage at the U.S. fast food chain comes as socialist Venezuela grapples with...more

-People write queue numbers on their arms, to mark their position as they wait in line to buy food at a supermarket in San Cristobal, about 410 miles (660 km) southwest of Caracas, February 28, 2014.
+People write queue numbers on their arms, to mark their position as they wait in line to buy food at a supermarket in San Cristobal, February 28, 2014.
 REUTERS/Carlos Garcia Rawlins

 People walk past shelves mostly filled with the same product at a state-run supermarket in Caracas January 9, 2015.
 REUTERS/Carlos Garcia Rawlins